astral-sh/ty/docs/reference/editor-settings.md

 ## VS Code specific

-Additionally, the ty extension provides the following settings specific to VS Code.
-These settings are not used by the language server and are only relevant to the extension.
+The following settings are specific to ty's VS Code extension.

 ### `importStrategy`